 Column: Summer days with themes by Karl King, and a fragile airship

-Editor’s note: Former longtime Daily Globe Editor Ray Crippen died Dec.
+Editor’s note: Former longtime Daily Globe editor Ray Crippen died Dec.
 27, 2015.
-We will continue to publish previously run “Isn’t That Something” columns on Saturdays, until further notice, as a tribute to Crippen.
+We will continue to publish previously run “Isn’t That Something” columns on Saturdays, until further notice, as a tribute to Crippen and his knowledge of local and regional history.
 The following column first appeared Aug.
-30 2003.
+30, 2003.

 WORTHINGTON - We need to talk about Karl King and Yankee Robinson.